mwcz/clayto-hugo/content/posts/047 - in orange light/index.md

 ---

-## Lessons learned
+# Lessons learned

-First, working solo is much harder than working on a team, but not only because a team can get more work done.
+First, working solo is much harder than working on a team, and not only because a team can get more work done.
 Maintaining the sense of urgency, productivity, and focus was nearly impossible without a co-conspirator.

 Second, system-of-numbers games need careful design and planning.
 In Orange Light is essentially a small spreadsheet where you click buttons in order to keep some numbers within a desired range.
-It seemed very simple at first, but a slew of problems arose after I _thought_ I had finished the simulation.
+It seemed very simple at first, but a slew of miscalculations arose after I _thought_ I had finished the simulation.

 Third, and unsurprisingly, immersion and atmosphere are very difficult to execute on.
-As a first experiment, I'm pretty happy with how things turned out.
+Still, as a first experiment, I'm pretty happy with how things turned out.

 Fourth, and last, if a game has _meters_, and those meters indicate how Good/Bad something is, make sure they all go in the same direction.
 In my game, the Warmth meter wants to be high, and the Hunger meter wants to be low.
 That's been the single biggest point of absolutely understandable confusion.